DmitroMarkevich/currency_telegram_bot/README.md

 # CurrencyRateTelegramBot
-TelegramBotDreamTeam is a cutting-edge currency bot project implemented using Java 17 programming language and leveraging powerful libraries such as Spring Boot (including Spring JPA and Hibernate), Telegram API and more.
-This bot provides real-time currency conversion and exchange rate information within the Telegram messaging platform.
+This is a currency bot project implemented using Java 17 programming language and leveraging powerful libraries such as Spring Boot (including Spring JPA and Hibernate), Telegram API and more.
+This bot provides real-time currency exchange rate information within the Telegram messaging platform.

 # Technologies Used